5 Things You Must Not Do With Personal Technology

 Young people take personal technology devices for granted.
 We parents and teachers must make them aware of how such devices are used in the real world.

-Here then are five things you must not do with personal technology while under school jurisdiction.
+Here are five things you must not do with personal technology under the school's jurisdiction.

 1. Harass